 Cube of 1 + Cube of 5 + Cube of 3 = 153 (the number itself).
 Hence, 153 is an Armstrong number.

-In our Python code, we have to replicate the same logic to check whether the given number is Armstrong number or not.
+In our Python code, we must replicate the same logic to check whether the given number is an Armstrong number.

 Step 1: Get the input from the user to check.